imagineeeinc/Webion-plus/README.md

 Wright is a developmet environment taking away the hassle of setting up a dev server and running a live reload environment.
 It even hot reloads JS functions and CSS with no specific app modifications needed.

 ### [CodeMirror](https://codemirror.net/)
-CodeMirror powers the editor in Flems, and ensures it works great on any device.
+CodeMirror powers the editor in +, and ensures it works great on any device.

 ### [Rollup](https://rollupjs.org/)
 Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.

 ## Html script tag

-To allow you to use Flems with only a single file to be required the javascript and the html for the iframe runtime has been merged into a single file disguised as `flems.html`.
-[It works](https://github.com/porsager/flems/blob/master/scripts/standalone.js) by having the javascript code contained in html comments and the html code contained in javascript comments.
+To allow you to use + with only a single file to be required the javascript and the html for the iframe runtime has been merged into a single file disguised as `+.html`.
+[It works](https://github.com/porsager/+/blob/master/scripts/standalone.js) by having the javascript code contained in html comments and the html code contained in javascript comments.
 In that way if loaded like javascript the html is ignored and when loaded as html the javascript part is ignored.

 ## Thanks